 Cook Beautiful is the cookbook of my dreams: beautiful design, deliciously simple food, and where the home chef is revered for their expertise — no matter their culinary training.
 Written by Athena Calderone of Eye Swoon (her Instagram feed is #goals), this book is as fun to read as it is to cook from.
 I highly recommend this cookbook if you’re looking to host a dinner party that’s as beautiful as it is delicious.

-And honorable mentions from 2017’s list that I’m still cooking from…
+And honorable mentions from past years that I’m still cooking from…

 Six Seasons: A New Way With Vegetables | Joshua McFadden